Man who is in early recovery from addiction is experiencing the pink cloud

 • Sharing support with others who are working toward similar goals

-While SMART Recovery and the 12-Step recovery model both offer structured support to help people overcome the urge to use addictive drugs, there are a few key differences between the two approaches.
+While SMART Recovery and the 12-Step model both offer structured support to help people overcome the urge to use addictive drugs, there are a few key differences between the two approaches.
 For example:

 • The 12-Step model directs participants to admit that they are powerless over alcohol and other drugs.
 SMART Recovery does not call for any such admission.